danielmeppiel/action-apm-cli/examples/README.md

-# AWD GitHub Action Examples
+# APM GitHub Action Examples

-Real-world examples of using AWD GitHub Action for Continuous AI workflows.
+Real-world examples of using APM GitHub Action for Continuous AI workflows.

 > **🔑 IMPORTANT**: All workflows require the `models: read` permission to access GitHub Models API.